rrvt/ICS-211a/README.md

 ## Updates

+### Update 11/28/20

+Added a separate command for creating a Excel CSV file.
+The Write to File (Toolbar Floppy Icon) command writes the current screen content to a text file.
+One little glitch in this process is that the font width on the screen is for an Ariel Font while a text file is similar to Courier.
+Thus the tabs are scaled by ~1.3 so that the columns line up correctly.

+The Library has been updated also and changes were made to take that into account.

+Updated the help file too.

 ### Update 11/07/20

 Consolidating the changes uploaded previously.
 Created a virtual module for the open notepad display and